nexto123/nexto123/README.md

 - 👀 I’m interested in Data Analyst Roles.
 - 🌱 I’m currently speeding through the data analyst stacks to get some experience to showcase.
 - 💞️ I’m looking to collaborate on various data awareness projects and anything interesting.
-- 📫 How to reach me ...
+- 📫 Reach me through my email:pristowel@gmail.com

 <!---
 nexto123/nexto123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.